 Pro tip: If your credit card gives you airport lounge access, check out the Swissport lounge at the Athens airport.
 They have an amazing spread!

 Taxi from Athens airport to the city center

 We opted to take a taxi since we were a party of four with luggage to match.
 Fortunately we had our travel car seats with us, but if you’re visiting Athens with kids and you aren’t bringing car seats you can arrange for Welcome Pickups to meet you with everything you need.
 As in many major European cities, the drive from the airport to the city is between 45 minutes and an hour in traffic (more like 30 minutes if you arrive at an off-peak time).
 The taxi price is fixed at 38 EUR during the day and 50 EUR at night for up to four people if you’re going to the city center.
 You can arrange Welcome Pickups in advance for the same rate – book it here.

 If you’re traveling with kids who still ride in car seats you have a few options.
-For very young ones, check out our full guide to traveling with car seats.
+For very young ones, check out our full guide to traveling with car seats or find the best convertible car seat for travel.
 If your child is 3.5yo to 5, the Ride Safer Delight travel vest is an excellent alternative to a full-sized car seat.
 Check out our full review or pick up your own today (pssssst… use coupon BESTPRICE to score a discount!).
 If your child is 5yo+ and mature enough to handle riding in a booster seat, the Bubblebum is a great option – read our review or pick up your own before your trip.